aKoolKev/RoyalChina_foodServiceWebApp-DISPLAY/README.md

 A web app for Royal China employees to streamline order processing by displaying incoming orders, eliminating the need for verbal communication.

-# RoyalChina_foodServiceWebApp-ORDER

-A web app for Royal China employees to streamline food orders by sending selected items directly to the display, eliminating the need for verbal communication.

 ## Features

 - Read data from a cloud database (Google Firebase) and display the data using HTML, CSS, and JS